xic3111/ecem202a_project/docs/report.md

 <img width="319" alt="Screen Shot 2021-11-30 at 8 15 14 PM" src="https://user-images.githubusercontent.com/91438818/144170827-eafb48f4-7378-4100-b105-e00b90168f9b.png">

 Additionally, when testing real time data with Arduino, the accuracy on detecting the correct sequence of numbers is about 75% with testing and pressing 20 random sequences of numbers.
-This can be due to several factors, such as the noise from environment, error stacking with just one wrong keypress.
+The accuracy can be due to several factors, such as the noise from environment, error stacking with just one wrong keypress.

 # 5. Discussion and Conclusions

+Can talk about models, results, future work.

 # 6. References